gbarthelemy/quarkus-kubernetes-example/gateway-service/README.md

 * maven cli installed
 * Java 11 installed
 * local kubernetes cluster running
-* default serviceAccount have access to configmaps, secrets, pods, services

 You will find the [instructions here](../README.md)

-## 1 Running the application in dev mode
+## 1 Run the application in dev mode

 You can run your application in dev mode that enables live coding using:
 ```